Zouérat: Transport

 Zouérat is connected to the port of Nouadhibou by the Mauritania Railway.
 Freight trains that transport the iron ore to the coast can be as long as 2.5 km in length.
 The line is also used to bring in all the town's drinking water from Boulenoir.

 Tazadit Airport is served by regular flights from/to Nouadhibou and seasonally from/to Casablanca using Mauritania Airlines International Boeing 737-500 and Boeing 737-700 planes.

 Outside the mines, traffic drives on the right side of the road like the rest of Mauritania.
 However, all vehicles within the mining areas drive on the left.
 Traffic switches sides at the mine entrances.

 Climate

 Zouérat has a hot desert climate (Köppen climate classification BWh).
-The climate is hot and dry throughout the year, a description accredited to the town's location within the extremes of the Sahara.
+The climate is hot and dry throughout the year due to the town's location within the extremes of the Sahara.